Recipes

 How do I know when my steak is done?

-Using a meat thermometer is the best way to check doneness.
-For medium-rare, aim for 130°F; medium is around 140°F.
+Using a meat thermometer is the most accurate way to determine doneness.
+Aim for 130°F for medium-rare, 140°F for medium, and 155°F for well-done.

 How can I make my steak more flavorful?